AriFordsham/GHCWiki/data-parallel/optimisation.md

-# Optimisation problems
+## Optimisation problems

+> **This page is outdated.**

-This is a summary of the current optimisation problems we know about
+This is a summary of the current optimisation problems we know about.

 1. General remarks